 - 1. Development that is likely to generate additional travel must provide a balanced and sustainable range of transport options, meeting the following requirements of this policy, proportionate to the scale and nature of the scheme. - 2.
-Development must provide convenient links for pedestrians and cyclists, meeting the requirements of Policy BPD1(4). - 3.
-Where development requires parking, it should include a mix or provision, so that streets and spaces are not dominated by parking. - 4.
+Development must provide safe and convenient links for pedestrians, with differing levels of mobility, and cyclists, meeting the requirements of Policy BPD1(4 & 5). - 3.
+Where development requires parking, it should include a mix of provision, so that streets and spaces are not dominated by parking. - 4.
 Parking provision should be within the curtilage of the housing it serves, rather than being provided remotely. - 5.
 Where use of parking courts is unavoidable, they must be in very close proximity to, and overlooked by, the housing being served. - 6.
 Development must include secure, covered storage for cycles and scooters, including for all new houses. - 7.
-Electrical vehicle charging points must be provided as part of new parking provision, with potential for all spaces to have charging points retrofitted.
+Electrical vehicle charging points must be provided as part of new parking provision within development, with potential for all spaces to have charging points retrofitted. - 8.
+Development that generates additional movements by heavy good vehicles must not have harmful impacts on the amenities of Biggleswade Town Centre, residential properties or the area's historic environments.

 The policy requires development to address pedestrian convenience and sustainable modes of transport in its design and layout.
+Compliance with the policy could include making financial contributions to enhance local bus services.

-Mixed provision of parking could include some street parking, driveways, or garages.
-Parking courts are not encouraged by the policy, but where used must be in very close proximity and be overlooked, so that there is continual surveillance.
+A mixed provision of parking could include some street parking, driveways, or garages.
+Parking courts are not encouraged by the policy, but where used must be in very close proximity and be overlooked by at least some of the properties, so that there is continual surveillance.
+Garages and parking spaces should be dimensioned to accommodate a mix of vehicle types, including larger vehicles.

+Where possible, cycling facilities should be segregated from pedestrian pathways, to create a safe environment.
 For flats or apartments, cycle/scooter provision may be provided in a communal facility.